NSSTA Announces University of Texas McCombs Partnership for CSSC and MSSC Credentialing

 structured settlement credentialing program

 The National Structured Settlements Trade Association (NSSTA) announced May 7, 2021 a partnership with the The University of Texas McCombs School of Business for its Certified Structured Settlement Consultant (CSSC) and Master Structured Settlement Consultant (MSSC) credentialing programs.
 Until 2020 the credentialing partner was the University of Notre Dame.
-McCombs reputation, resources and effort to see how they could accommodate NSSTA's vision played a strong part in the final decision.
+University of Texas McCombs' reputation, resources and effort to see how they could accommodate NSSTA's long term vision played a strong part in NSSTA's final decision.

 Texas McCombs, in Austin is a premier business school at a world-class public research university Four different sources rank McCombs in the top 5 for Business Analytics, #1 for accounting from undergraduate through PhD #2 for marketing #3 for entrepreneurship